marczz/mzlinux_pages/hardware/hdrive.md

         5221620+0 records out
         2673469440 bytes (2.7 GB) copied, 2.70126 s, 990 MB/s

+    To make a copy of an iso image to an usb thumb:

+        $ sudo dd bs=4M if=lubuntu-20.04.2-desktop-amd64.iso of=/dev/sdb  conv=fdatasync

 -   <a name="dcfldd"></a>[dcfldd](http://dcfldd.sourceforge.net/) (GPL)
     is an enhanced version of GNU with hashing on-the-fly, progress report, wipe disks with a pattern, bit-for-bit verify of the image, multiple concurent outputs, split output to multiple files, piped output and logs.
     _dcfldd_ is in Debian.
     -   [dcfldd(1)](https://manpages.debian.org/testing/dcfldd/dcfldd.1.en.html)

+    To make a copy of an iso image to an usb thumb:

+        $ sudo dcfldd hash=sha256 hashlog=lubuntudd.sha256  bs=4M \
+          if=lubuntu-20.04.2-desktop-amd64.iso of=/dev/sdb

+    To check byte to byte the copy

+        $ dcfldd if=/dev/sdb vf=lubuntu-20.04.2-desktop-amd64.iso

+    Of course you can also use the checksum.

 -   <a name="dc3dd"></a>[dc3dd](https://sourceforge.net/projects/dc3dd/)
     is a patched version of Coreutil dd, with added features similar to
     {{< iref "#dcfldd" "dcfldd" >}} i.e on the fly hashing (md5, sha-1, sha-256,